kent10ou/kent10ou.github.io/_posts/2015-08-31-Intro-to-React-Native.md

 <p>Once the process is done, head into the folder and open the Xcode project.
 Then open the index.ios.js file and edit some lines.
 Hit ⌘-R to build and run the simulator in Xcode.
 Press ⌘-D to enable debugging in Chrome.</p>

-##The Different Parts of the Index
+##The Basics
 <p>When I first tested out React Native, I was surprised to see such a simple codebase.
-It seems that React is doing the majority of in the background.</p>
+It seems that React is doing the majority of the work in the background.</p>

 {% highlight javascript %}
 'use strict';